pryv/service-core/README.md

 | Get a list of available processes | `cat Procfile`                 |
 | Run flow checker                  | `watch -c flow --color=always` |

-**NOTE** that all binaries like `nf` or `flow` must be accessed by prepending `yarn run {nf,flow}`.
-Kaspar has a set of shell aliases that simplify this.
+**NOTE** that all binaries like `nf` or `flow` must be accessed by prepending `yarn {nf,flow}`, as documented [here](http://strongloop.github.io/node-foreman/).

+## Setup

+### Flowtype transpilation

+**First execution**: Run at least once `yarn release` before running the servers or tests.
+The source code needs to be transpiled from Flowtype to pure JS.

+During development, use `yarn watch` to recompile all files after each saved change.
+Look out for compilation errors that might prevent the distribution from being updated.

+### MongoDB

+`./scripts/setup-dev-env.bash` installs MongoDB in the parent folder and runs `yarn install`.

 ## Test Running

+_Prerequisite:_ MongoDB must be running on the default port; you can use `yarn nf start database`.

+`yarn test` runs tests on each component.
+See individual components for things like detailed output and other options.
+`yarn test-root` runs root tests combining multiple components (e.g., High-Frequency series).

+If you want to run tests for a specific component, you can run them against the transpiled files by going into `dist/${COMPONENT_NAME}` then running `yarn test` there.

-If you want to run tests in `components/`, you will need to start with a command like this:
+If you want to run tests directly against the source files in `components/`, you will need to start with a command like this:

     $ ../../node_modules/.bin/mocha \
       --compilers js:babel-register \